 This being said, always cover your back with a “This quote is valid for 3 months from receiving.” so a customer doesn’t call up a year after, when who knows how many costs have gone up, and insists on that specific price.

-The takeaway on using a writing profitable quotes using a sample quote for services
+The takeaway on writing profitable quotes using a sample for services